Sustainable Development Applications

 - Understand challenges and emerging solutions in public and private sector organisations (P, C)*

-- Understand issues in the integration of SD in national and local development policies and plans (C)
+- Understand issues in the integration of sustainable development in national and local development policies and plans (C)*

 - Engage in debates about the practical implementation and management of sustainable development policies and plans in business and governance (P, T)*.

 *Key: C - Cognitive and analytical; K - Subject knowledge; T - Transferable skills; P - Professional and practical skills.

 - Summary of foundational issues in sustainable development: Origins, Brundtland, I=PAT equation, sustainable development strategies and contested ideas

 - Measuring sustainable development (Indicators, sustainable livelihood approach, remote sensing)

 - Sustainable production and consumption: Sustainable development in relation to industrial ecology, concept and practice of the maximum sustainable yield (MSY) in fishery management

 - Case studies of sustainable development challenges, policies and management in mining, production of consumer goods, retailing, finance, health services